Malaysian military ranks: Royal Johor Military Force

 The following are rank insignia for other ranks for the Johor Military Force.

 Malaysia Coast Guard

 Malaysia Coast Guard ranks are equal to the Royal Malaysian Navy's ranks, but the MCG has their service grade and basic salary scale.
 In addition the MCG does not use the executive curl but instead, the badge of the MCG.

 RELA Corps

-RELA Corps ranks are equal to Army ranks, but the RELA Corps has different pay grade.
-RELA Corps have their basic salary and allowance scale, but RELA Corps have no fixed service grade.
-Only permanent officer has a salary and allowance like other civil service staff but RELA Corps NCO and lower rank has given an allowance only.
+The People's Volunteer Corps' (Jabatan Sukarelawan Malaysia, abbreviated RELA) ranks are equal to army ranks, with their own insignia and salary scale.
+Only permanent officers have salaries and allowances like other civil service staff but RELA Corps non-commissioned officers and lower rank are only given an allowance.

 From 2012, RELA Corps rank system was changed and synchronized with the police rank system but still maintaining old insignia.